feimeng93/feimeng93.github.io/_pages/about.md

 News
 ======
-1. One article "NR-RRT: Neural Risk-Aware Near-Optimal Path Planning in Uncertain Nonconvex Environments" is submitted to IEEE T-ASE.
+1. One article "NR-RRT: Neural Risk-Aware Near-Optimal Path Planning in Uncertain Nonconvex Environments" has been submitted to IEEE T-ASE.
-2. One paper is accpected to IEEE IoT.
+2. One paper has been accpected to IEEE IoT.
-3. One paper is accpected to IEEE T-IV.
+3. One paper has been accpected to IEEE T-IV.

 Preprints
 ======